 What is sufficient appropriate audit evidence?

-ISA 330.28 requires the engagement partner to evaluate at completion whether sufficient appropriate audit evidence has been obtained.
-This is not a planning exercise alone.
-If results differ from expectations — higher error rates, lower confirmation response rates, new information about risks — the sufficiency assessment changes.
-ISA 330.29 is clear: if sufficient appropriate evidence cannot be obtained, the auditor must express a qualified opinion or disclaim.
+ISA 330.28 requires the partner to evaluate SAAE at completion, not only at planning.
+If results differ from expectations (higher error rates, lower confirmation response rates) the assessment changes.
+ISA 330.29 is clear: if SAAE cannot be obtained, the auditor must qualify or disclaim.

-- Sufficient = quantity, appropriate = relevance + reliability.
-These are separate dimensions.
+- Sufficiency and appropriateness are separate dimensions.
 A large volume of low-quality evidence does not substitute for a smaller amount of high-quality evidence.

-- More low-quality evidence does not compensate for missing high-quality evidence.
-ISA 500.A3 is explicit — obtaining more of the same weak evidence does not improve the conclusion.
+- ISA 500 .A3 is explicit: obtaining more of the same weak evidence does not fix an appropriateness problem.

-- Inspection findings frequently cite missing evidence for specific assertions — the team documented procedures but did not evaluate whether the evidence obtained was enough to conclude on the assertion at risk.
+- Inspection findings frequently cite the evaluation gap: teams documented procedures but never concluded whether the evidence was enough for the assertion at risk.

 Why it matters in practice

-The most common gap inspectors find is the evaluation gap.
-Teams document the procedures performed and the results obtained, but they do not document the ISA 330.28 evaluation — the explicit conclusion that the evidence obtained is sufficient and appropriate for each significant assertion.
+Inspectors keep finding the same gap.
+Teams document procedures performed and results obtained, but skip the ISA 330.28 evaluation (the explicit conclusion that evidence collected is sufficient and appropriate for each significant assertion).
 The AFM has flagged this repeatedly: running procedures is not the same as concluding that the evidence is enough.
+A good engagement partner will tell the team that the file should tell a story, one where each significant assertion has a clear thread from risk assessment through to conclusion.

-On estimation-heavy balances, the gap is more specific.
-Teams recalculate management's model and confirm the arithmetic is correct, then treat that as sufficient evidence for valuation.
-But ISA 500.A3 requires the auditor to evaluate whether the evidence is relevant and reliable given its source.
-When the only evidence is management's own calculation, the appropriateness threshold is rarely met for high-risk estimates without corroborating external data or independent challenge of assumptions.
+On estimation-heavy balances the gap gets more specific.
+Teams recalculate management's model and confirm the arithmetic, then treat that as sufficient evidence for valuation.
+ISA 500 .A3 requires the auditor to evaluate whether the evidence is relevant and reliable given its source.
+When the only evidence is management's own calculation, the appropriateness threshold is rarely met for high-risk estimates without corroborating external data or an independent challenge of key assumptions.

 Key standard references

-- ISA 500.6: Objective — to obtain sufficient appropriate audit evidence to draw reasonable conclusions.
+- ISA 500.6 sets the objective: obtain SAAE to draw reasonable conclusions.

-- ISA 500.A2: Sufficiency as a measure of quantity, influenced by assessed risk and quality of evidence.
+- ISA 500 .A2 defines sufficiency as a measure of quantity, influenced by assessed risk and quality of evidence.

-- ISA 500.A3: Appropriateness as a measure of quality — relevance and reliability.
+- ISA 500 .A3 defines appropriateness as a measure of quality (relevance and reliability).

-- ISA 330.28-29: Evaluation at completion; modified opinion when sufficient appropriate evidence cannot be obtained.
+- ISA 330.28 -29 requires evaluation at completion and a modified opinion when SAAE cannot be obtained.

 Related terms